Nixola/Nixbot/README.md

 !listen nick: makes the bot listen again to an ignored user.
 A Master is required.

+!math expression[, expressions]: makes the bot evaluate expression (or the expressions) and send either a message or a notice with the result[s].

 !help: sends this message as a notice to who calls it.